meshellg/shiny-bassoon/content/posts/2019-01-18-Toronto-Library-Challenge.markdown

   * ✔ Heartberries by Terese Marie Mailhot
   * The Psychopath Inside: A Neuroscientist’s Personal Journey into the Dark Side of the Brain by James H. Fallon
   * Too Loud, Too Bright, Too Fast, Too Tight: What to Do If You Are Sensory Defensive in an Overstimulating World by Sharon Heller
-  * The Kiss Quotient by Helen Hoang (fiction about a neurodiverse character by a neurodiverse woman authour.)
 8. A non-prose book
   * ✔ The Poet X by Elizabeth Acevedo
 9. A book in translation